 This is only necessary for used cars with tinted glasses.
 Request for a tinted permit because it’s the document that allows the car to be on the road with tinted glasses.
 If it does not interest you to continue with the tinted design, you might want to get rid of it.
 Again, if the used car is tinted, do not hesitate to obtain the copy of the original document before putting the car on the road.

 Anything purchased is usually accompanied by a receipt.
 One of the many things that compulsorily requires a receipt is a car to prove ownership.
 If there are no valid receipts, the chances that the car is stolen is high.
 Moreover, this is the document with the most problem because receipts can be forged.
 If it’s possible, contact the mentioned company on the receipt to verify the car purchase.
 Once the verification is done, you are free to make payments.

-Read Also: Cheapest Cars to Maintain in Nigeria.
+Read Also: Cheap Maintainance Cars in Nigeria.

 Stamped Customs Documents

 If you should miss any document here, don’t miss the customs document.
 But then, do not hesitate to collect other documents.
 The information on the customs document must match with everything you find about the car and the owner.
 If you did not know, all cars that come into Nigeria get cleared by the Nigerian Customs before hitting the road.
 Not having this document is a sign that the car is stolen.
 Avoid any mess by getting this particular document from the seller.
 Again, ensure that the papers are real.
 If possible, confirm from appropriate the agency even after the car purchase to avoid problems.